eoinkelly/ember-runloop-handbook/raw-notes.md

 _These are my in progress notes, designed to be read as plain text.
 Markdown formatting here will be crappy_

+The tenets of the runloop
+    * batch similar work together
+        define similar ???

+we want to be able to control the order of execution not just execute it as we find it

+it is embers way of first creating a todo list, then putting it in order and then doing it it is embers internal kanban board

+rule of thumb: any event handlers i register should do their work in a runloop

+TODO: can i see log when queues start executing???

+TODO: dig into .observe() - I think it runs outside the runloop?

+TODO: differentiate in the runloop API which calls create a new runloop and which work with an existing one

+# auto-creating runloops

+* if ember detects an event handler running (how???) it opens a runloop and closes it (which actually executes your code) on the next JS event loop turn
+* this is bad because your code does not run in the turn you thought it would and there can be a gap between turns if the browser decides to do GC etc.

+# runloops and testing

+Ember disables "autoruns" during testing
+QUESTION: what exactly are these?
+Are they the "auto creating" descdribed above or domething different?

+TODO: need a section on how the runloop and testing
+    how does it behave differently
+    why is this the case?
+    what do youneed to know

+"Some of Ember's test helpers are promises that wait for the run loop to empty before resolving."

+# other stuff

 The runloop has the concept of a "currently open instance".

 The runloop marks the start and end of ember related JS execution